nonprofitsolutions/github.io/README.md

-# github.io
+# nonprofitsolutions.github.io
-Nonprofit Solutions, a very small consulting company.
-Repo and websitelet at Girhub.
+Microsite on Github for Nonprofit Solutions, a small consulting company.